-In accordance with the Valuation of Land Act 1960 further Valuations may be required to be carried out between General revaluations.
-These are known as Supplementary Valuations.
+In accordance with the Valuation of Land Act 1960 further Valuations are required to be carried out between General revaluations, these are known as Supplementary Valuations.

 Supplementary Valuations are completed when properties are physically changed by buildings being erected, demolished or altered, when properties are amalgamated, subdivided, portions sold off, rezoned or roads constructed.